rodolphe37/react-simple-schedule-viewer/README.md

     appointement = "eventType_7",
   }
-  //   Mocked data for example - set the price of each event for example const eventTypeData: TeventTypeData = {
+  //   Mocked data for example - set the price of each event for example export const eventTypeData: TeventTypeData = {
     eventPlace_id: "e2076d6a-9d6d-4b93-9ce0-a41f04c38c40", // If you have many places with different prices this id must be unique
     [EeventTypes.food]: "12.5 Euros",
     [EeventTypes.concert]: "20 Euros",